 You’ll certainly find more VPNs that can only access Netflix US but not the other main regions.
 Sometimes it takes trial and error to find a US server that gets past the detection.
 Sometimes you get lucky – your VPN offers dedicated streaming servers.
 Often, however, that’s not the case.

 Let’s see now what TorGuard has to offer for Netflix.

 Good or bad news first?
 Okay, let’s start with some positive vibes.
 Yes, you can use TorGuard for Netflix.
 However, not for all regions and not for all the servers.

 TorGuard VPN doesn’t have dedicated or optimized servers to stream Netflix.
 The first region we tried to access was, for obvious reasons, Netflix US.
 Then we went through all major regions and tried all possible servers.
 Find our results below.

 While a week ago we could still stream Netflix US through the Atlanta server location, we were surprised to find that it can’t access Netflix anymore.
 However, we found other working servers that had failed us before.
-This is why if you can’t gain access it’s always best to check all available servers/server locations.
+This is why if you can’t gain access, it’s always best to check all available servers and server locations.

 We took our time and combed through all ten US server locations to find out which ones you could use at the time of writing this post.

 We found two servers, the New York and the Las Vegas ones, to work seamlessly with Netflix US.
 We also tested these two with the dedicated Netflix speed test, fast.com.

 This above image shows the New York server speed.
 The Las Vegas server managed 16 Mbps in this test when our base speed without TorGuard was 200 bps.
 Nonetheless, you may have different results with speed and quality depending on your internet speed and distance from the servers.
 Always keep that in mind and take speed tests with a grain of salt.